haonanzhang-vv/HaonanZhang1996/PubList.md

   We investigate how the adoption of a retailer's digital shopping channels (e-commerce website and/or mobile app) affects the purchase behaviors of consumers who had previously only shopped at the retailer's physical stores.
 We consider two types of adopters -- (a) those who adopted online shopping due to the environmental shock of COVID-19 ({\it covid adopters}), and (b) those who adopted online shopping of their own volition without any external stimulus, pre-COVID-19 ({\it organic adopters}).
 We find that both groups of online shopping adopters increase their total spend post-online adoption, and the magnitude of this increase in spend is similar for both groups.
 However, we uncover significant differences in how the two groups use the online and offline channels post-online-adoption.
 While both groups slowly shift more of their purchases to online channels, {\it covid adopters} do so at a significantly slower rate.
 These differences in channel share lead to significant differences in the profitability of the two groups, with {\it covid adopters} being more profitable than \textit{organic adopters}.
 Our findings highlight the need for managers to consider the different reasons for consumers' selection into the adoption of new channels when forecasting the impact on post-adoption purchase behavior and profitability.
 </details>

-Content and Pricing Strategies for Digital Video Games, Shriver, S., Yoganarasimhan, H., and Zhang, H. \
+Content and Pricing Strategies for Digital Video Games, with Scott Shriver and Hema Yoganarasimhan \
 Working Paper

 <details>